What to Do in London in February (2020)

 Take In a Free Concert

 Located in South Kensington, the Royal College of Music is one of London’s most vibrant conservatories and hosts free concerts inside featuring the talents of both the staff and students.

-Visit a Museum
+Visit the British Museum

 Witness the Ceremony of the Keys

 Every night the Tower of London comes alive with a centuries-old tradition that is the official locking and securing of the tower, the Ceremony of the Keys.
 This uniquely London experience is completely free to attend though tickets are required.

 Ride the London Eye

 For those looking for great views of the city lit up at night, including the Palace of Westminster and Big Ben, this is a terrific option.
 There are several different ticket options made available which you can find out more about by visiting our blog post.

 See London from the Sky Garden